Kenneract/Bose-Reverse-Engineering/FullTroubleshooting.md

 # Troubleshooting, Investigation, & Thought-Process

-A detailed, cronological recount of my troubleshooting/investigation steps and thoughts at the time.
+A detailed, chronological recount of my troubleshooting/investigation steps and thoughts at the time.

 ## Summary
 - Pulling the middle 3.3V pin in DE9 connector on Bass Module LOW significantly loads the SmartSpeaker data line voltage, destroying the signal.